 Today will be spent exploring Des Moines and the East Village.
 First grab a coffee at Horizon Line Coffee for the best tasting and best-looking coffee in Des Moines, complete with glass mason jars that are good for the environment and good at making you feel cool.
 Pro tip: The vibrant purple Horchata Ube is a delicious conversation starter.

 Once caffeinated, we recommend taking the time to refresh your mind and your body by taking a class at Powerlife Yoga.
 Power yoga, hot yoga, gentle yoga, power sculpt and power barre.
-Whatever your preferred style is, you’ll find it here, and leave with feeling refreshed and ready for wherever the day takes you.
+Whatever your preferred style is, you’ll find it here, and leave feeling refreshed and ready for wherever the day takes you.

 Once you finish treating yo’ body and mind, it’s time to treat yo’ tummy.
 So many options.
 We’d be remiss not to suggest the Downtown Des Moines Farmers’ Market if it’s going on (Saturdays, May – October), where you can pair your breakfast burrito or homemade dumplings with a fresh bouquet of flowers.
 If you’d rather keep the relaxation theme going and take a load off, head over to Americana for their brunch.
 Not only do they have bottomless Mimosas AND Bloody Mary’s, but they also have anything from grilled cheese to fried donut holes.
 Brunch is all about balance, right?